jsaenzBimcv/Study-of-the-Growth-Cone-Dynamics/README.md

 ```
 2-Feature_Extraction/batch_Feature_Extraction.m
 ```
-batch_Feature_Extraction.m, organizes the study classes and extracts the coordinates (x,y) of the contours from the binary images chosen in the previous step.
+The funtion __batch_Feature_Extraction.m__, organizes the study classes and extracts the coordinates (x,y) of the contours from the binary images chosen in the previous step.
 When starting the script you must indicate the directory with the segmentations, which, must be organized as follows:
 <div>
 <pre>